levitnudi/Timetable_ADMI-1/README.md

 # Timetable_ADMI
-#Timetable to help students locate and know about the classes
+Timetable to help students locate and know about the classes I Was Here!
+XD
-#If you're reading this it's too late